Product Name: TunnelBear

 No, Tunnelbear is a VPN that does not offer either a Dedicated IP Address or a Static IP Address service.

-Instead they use dynamic IP Addresses that will change each time you connect, reconnect, or change tunnels.
-There is a small possibility that if you connect to the same VPN server you could end up connected to the same IP Address as your previous session, but if so that would be more by luck than judgement.
+Instead, they use dynamic IP Addresses that will change each time you connect, reconnect, or change tunnels.
+There is a small possibility that if you connect to the same VPN server you could end up connected to the same IP Addresses as your previous session, but if so that would be more by luck than judgement.

-No. The VPN server network offered by Tunnelbear is already modest enough and unfortunately they haven't yet found room for additional security features such as Double-Hop VPN servers.
+No. The VPN server network offered by Tunnelbear is already modest enough and unfortunately, they haven't yet found room for dedicated servers with additional security features such as Double-Hop VPN servers.

 A double-hop server feature offers an extra level of security and if you are looking for that, we would recommend a VPN such as NordVPN for the job.